vinceliuice/Vimix-gtk-themes/README.md

-        if you want to get the last vimix theme version online, you can run
+if you want to get the last vimix theme version online, you can

+Run

     ./update-vimix-online

-Or double-click to open the launcher "update vimix online".
+Or double-click to open the launcher ####"update vimix online".
 When running the installer script in ubuntu16.04 or later, if you had this error:

     XMLLINT not set and xmllint not found in path; skipping xml preprocessing.